raktim-mondol/optimizer-comparison-framework/README.md

 - **Scalable to very large models**

 ## When to Use Which Optimizer

+### Use NEXUS when:
+- You need the fastest convergence on complex tasks
+- Generalization performance is critical
+- You're working with deep networks or transformers
+- You want robust performance across different hyperparameters
+- You need to handle non-convex optimization landscapes
+- You have sufficient computational resources

 ### Use AMCAS when:
 - You need maximum accuracy on complex tasks